exonum/exonum-doc/src/architecture/services.md

 ### Communication with External World

-Services may access the external world (read and write files from the filesystem, send/receive data on the network, and so on), but should do it only in the non-consensus code (i.e., code that is not executed during transaction execution).
-A good place for such code is event handlers.
+Services may access the external world (read and write files from the filesystem, send / receive data on the network, and so on), but should do it only in the non-consensus code (i.e., code that is not executed during transaction execution).
+A good place for such code is the block commit handler.

 !!! note "Example"
     [The anchoring service implementation](https://github.com/exonum/exonum-btc-anchoring)
-    uses the commit event handler extensively to communicate with the Bitcoin Blockchain network.
+    uses the block commit handler extensively to communicate with the Bitcoin Blockchain network.

 ### Services vs Smart Contracts